ErikUckert/ErikUckert/README.md

 👋 HI **THERE**

-My name is Erik Uckert and I'm a Web Dev Passionate from Berlin / Germany.
-I'm also a Self Driving Car Engineer (Udacity Alumni) and Application Engineer, currently working at AVL.
+My name is Erik Uckert and I'm an Engineer for Applicative Software Solutions at AVL Germany.
+My focus is on Automation, Autonomous Driving and I have a serious passion for Web Development.

 🧑‍💻 ERIK**UCKERT** | DEV&DESIGN